Privacy Policy

 2.8 Coaching and Programme Data

 Information related to coaching relationships and organisational programmes, including coach assignments, programme membership, team designations, and invitation records.
+A single User may belong to more than one Programme concurrently (multi-Membership); each Programme governs its own scope of data access, sharing, and consent.

 2.9 Feedback and User-Generated Content